How to Play Aces in PLO? Three Tips to Improve Your Preflop Strategy

 Not all Aces are equal in Pot Limit Omaha

-Do not limp pocket Aces
+Do not limp pocket Aces (unless you're in the Small Blind)

 Pot Limit Omaha is a game primarily played in a cash game format.
 This fact influences the optimal strategy in several ways, but the most important one is the existence of the rake.
 Since the rake is part of a pot that "disappears" from the poker table, it has two main consequences.

 Firstly, you have to play tighter - if the hand reaches the flop, there will be less to play for.
-As a result, your worst hands at every position won't be profitable anymore because the rake will eat their potential profit.
+As a result, your worst hands at every position won't be profitable anymore because the rake will eat their little potential profit.

-Secondly, you have to play more aggressively.
-Whenever you open raise or 3-bet, you give yourself a chance to scoop the pot before the flop, avoiding the rake deduction.
-Winning a 1.5 BB in a hand might not seem like a big deal, but let's compare it to how the overall win rate is measured.
-Depending on the stakes, anything between 5 to 10 BB per hundred hands (BB/100) is a great result.
-Every hundred hands in which you win "only the blinds" equals 150BB/100!
+Depending on the stakes, anything between 5 to 10 BB per hundred hands is a great result (BB/100).
+Every hundred hands in which you win "only blinds" equals 150BB/100!
 Of course, people won't fold often enough for such a rate to be achievable, but it visualizes why open raising is better than limping in almost any case.

 Do not always 3-bet pocket Aces in position

-If you flat a UTG open with AAxx, you can call or even 4-bet against a squeeze.
+If you flat a UTG open with AAxx, you let yourself call or even 4-bet against a squeeze.
 By strengthening your flatting range with some combos of Aces, you decrease the chance of other people 3-betting you relentlessly, allowing your weaker hands to realize more of their equity.
 You'll also make it harder to play against you on board textures with an Ace since you'll have a top set from time to time.

-Always 4-bet Aces out of position
+Always 4-bet Aces when you are out of position

-Position in PLO is one of the most crucial and far more important factors than in No Limit Hold'em.
-As a result, a large portion of strong preflop holdings can get very tricky to play out of position on the flop and the following streets.
+Position in PLO is one of the most crucial factors and far more important than in No Limit Hold'em.
+As a result, a large portion of strong preflop holdings can get very tricky when playing out of position on the flop and the following streets.
+That's why we - following the solver's guidance - advise you to 4-bet all your Aces combinations out of position.

 In Omaha poker preflop has a lot of nuances

 It makes the game more complex despite being similar to Hold'em at first glance.
 That complexity allows you to create a solid edge over your opponents.
-For example, many of your opponents will have a tough time folding preflop despite it being a correct play.
-The key is knowing when to do so.